By Matthew B. Brown

 Whoo's Where?
 Owl Prowl

 Various types of owls make their respective homes at the Stillwater National Wildlife Refuge, which we witnessed on Saturday afternoon.
 Whether it was in a manmade box (barn owl), a tree (great-horned owl), or a hole in the ground (burrowing owl), we were shown the many different environments that owls roost in during the day.
 I later heard Kyle Carlsen, assistant editor for Bird Watcher's Digest, say that the burrowing owl was a life bird for him — and he's seen a lot of birds!
-This tour was guided by the aforementioned Goddard, who is extremely knowledgable in his role as president of Friends of Stillwater National Wildlife Refuge.
+This tour was guided by the aforementioned Goddard, who is extremely knowledgeable in his role as president of Friends of Stillwater National Wildlife Refuge.

 Carson Lake Wetlands Loop